vks5639/TSWD-Portfolio/final-project-part-two.md

 - 3rd Individual: Male (mid-20s) with an Information Systems Management background, who has a family business of real-estate in India, and has closely monitored and participated in real-estate investment projects.

 ## Interview script
 To design my Interview Script, I will be using Stephen Few's Data Visualization Effectiveness Profile.
-This profile will consist of two broad categories and several subcategories.
+This profile will consist of two broad categories, an overall category, and several subcategories.

 - **Informative**
 	- Usefulness